 Back before it was renamed CMA Fest, Fan Fair was all about meeting your favorite artists at signing booths.
 That still lives on, in a much smaller fashion, inside the Music City Center.
-Make sure you get there early.
-Lines form quickly and Fan Fair X promptly closes before the rest of the festivities at 5:00 pm.
+Make sure you get there and snag your four-day pass or day pass early.
+Lines at the meet and greets form quickly and Fan Fair X promptly closes before the rest of the festivities at 5:00 pm.

 7. Visit the Grand Ole Opry